owenps/Chess-Line-Analysis/README.md

 > What is `Avg Prob.` ?

 `Avg Prob.` is short for average move probability.
-Each move in the game has an associate probility attached to it.
+Each move in the game has an associate probability attached to it.
 This is simply the chance of a player (White or Black) of playing that move.
 So `Avg Prob.` is the sum of these probability divided by the total number of moves a particular player made.
 It is a metric to answer the question: "On average how popular are the moves a player made?".

 > What is `Game Prob.` ?